 You can change any of the default Text that appears in the widget by making changes here.
 Find the text that you want to replace in the left column, then type your replacement text in the field immediately to the right.

 Fine-tuning how the entries can be shared is done in the Sharing section.
-To start: you can toggle between whether sharing is enabled or disabled using this link at the top.
+To start: enable sharing by checking this box at the top.

 When you enable sharing, more options will pop in allowing you to get more granular with your entry sharing.

 If you'd like to limit visibility of the widget to a specific date and time, make the widget a popup, only show the widget in your Builder, or limit in which country/countries the widget can be seen; you'd do so here.
 More information about these settings can be found in the Widget Visibility help doc.

 In this section, you can edit the Main Tag (for accessibility purposes and add a CSS Class that will be associated with the Entry Display Widget - that way you can target it with custom CSS code.
 Rules and naming conventions are provided so that you don't use a class that won't work.
 Simply add your CSS class(es) to the Extra CSS Classes field.